 Are there admission requirements for the program?

-TESOL courses are are upper-level undergraduate courses.
+TESOL courses are upper-level undergraduate courses.
 You must meet the entrance requirements of Acadia University.
 You must also have some undergraduate course experience or permission from the program coordinator.

 I don't have any teaching experience.
 Will the courses be too difficult for me?